cheklinim/seminar3_3483_3588/instruction_git.md

 To carry file from opened git hub resource directly to own personal account on git hub we need to implement few steps:

-1. Fork fuction
+1. Fork fuction - allows to create a copy from outsource resources in global repository to own personal account in global repository

-2. Link for clone
+2. Link for clone - after file has been copied special html link become available.
+To carry file from global repository to local repository for futher file handling we should use link copy.
+Link copy has to be inputed at the local git terminal.
+File wil be downloaded to local PC